mawrkus/pull-request-review-guide/README.md

 ### Be specific, be clear

-If you suggest something, don't be vague.
-Even your suggestion seems trivial, it might be interpreted by the author in the wrong way.
+Try not to be vague.
+Even if your comment seems straightforward, it might be interpreted by the author in a very different way.
 Clarity dissipes doubts and keep to the point.

+Whenever possible, add a link to relevant documentation, a blog post on the topic, a GitHub repository, etc. to support your comment.

 ## Resources